AmigaAbattoir/nova-omnisharp/omnisharp.novaextension/README.md

 # OmniSharp - C# for Nova

-This extension provides language support for C# (and helpful options for using with Unity) using [OmniSharp Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) with the [V1.39.6 release](https://github.com/OmniSharp/omnisharp-roslyn/releases/) to try an do this LSP magic.
+This extension provides language support for C# (and helpful options for using with Unity) using [OmniSharp Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) with the [V1.39.8 release](https://github.com/OmniSharp/omnisharp-roslyn/releases/) to try an do this LSP magic.

 It provides for C#:

  * **Syntax highlighting**
  * **Symbols**

+If you have a Nova project, which contains the *.sln or *.csproj file, this extension will also provide:

- * **Language intelligence** - Issues and _as of Nova 11.3_ Completions
+ * **Language intelligence**
+   * Issues
+   * Completions.
+(Requires Nova 11.3+.
+Nova 11.4, it formats it better)

+In order for the language intelligence part, you need that *.sln or *.csproj file.
+This is part of the design of Omnisharp.

+## Notes

-I am primarily focused on using it for work with Unity projects, so for right now it's using some options that will only work for Unity project and some basic .NET project will probably not work.
+I am primarily focused on using it for work with Unity projects, so for right now it's using some options that will only work for Unity project and some basic .NET project may not work as expected.

-NOTE: One major issue is that it's not honoring all the OmniSharp options properly, but at least with Nova 11.3, there is code completion!

 Syntaxes were converted with [Nova Mate](https://github.com/gredman/novamate) from the grammar `csharp` in [Microsoft's VSCode C# Extension](https://github.com/microsoft/vscode/blob/main/extensions/csharp/syntaxes/csharp.tmLanguage.json) and I basically added some `<symbol>` to get the outlining features to work.

+## Ominsharp release modification

+While you can change setting to use a different omnisharp release, for this extension I modify the `run` file of the package **omnisharp-osx** to help handle spacing in the name of the path.
+I add `:q` to the variables for `base_dir`,`omnisharp_dir` and to creating the `omnisharp_cmd`.

+## Known Issues

+* Does not honor all the OmniSharp options properly.

 ## Requirements

-You will need to have [Mono](https://www.mono-project.com/download/stable/) installed.
+1) You will need to have complete install of [Mono](https://www.mono-project.com/download/stable/) (including MSBuild) in order to provide the language services.

+2) You will need a version of [.NET SDK](https://dotnet.microsoft.com/en-us/download) installed.

 ## Usage